utuedey/Flashcards/README.md

 # Acknowledgments
 - Alx school Staff - For the help, advice and resources they provided us with during this project and during all our curriculum.
+- Mr. Utuedeye Samuel - For his encouragement and invaluable support.
-- Osasumwen Uwigiaren - For his support.
+- Osasumwen Uwigiaren - For his support and Friendship.
 - Blessing Jonathan (Jovi) - For her suggestions and honest reviews of the application.
-- Julien Barbier for his inspiration.
+- Derrick Ampire(Alx SE Technical mentor) - for his mentorship and review of the project.
 - [Philipp Acsany](https://www.linkedin.com/in/acsany/) Realpython tutor.

 # Related Projects